natalia-fpintos/Get-into-tech/GetIntoTechDay2.md

 ### Ports ###

+In programming, a port is a connection point and the way a client program specifies which server program it wishes to target.
+Port numbers range from 0 to 65535.
+Ports 0 to 1024 are reserved for use by certain privileged services.

 The ports information is in the root, in a folder named **etc**.
 `/etc/services` is the file that contains all the ports.
 If we edit this the ports for each service can be changed.

-- 20: FTP-data: to send data through FTP
+- **20 - FTP-data:** to send data through FTP
-- 21: FTP: to communicate with an FTP server
+- **21 - FTP:** to communicate with an FTP server
-- 22: SSH: Secure shell, an encrypted terminal
+- **22 - SSH:** Secure shell, an encrypted terminal
-- 23: telnet is a protocol that you can use to access any protocol
+- **23 - telnet:** is a protocol that you can use to access any protocol
-- 25: SMTP (email)
+- **25 - SMTP:** (email)
-- 53: DNS
-- 80: HTTP
+- **53 - DNS**
+- **80 - HTTP**
-- 123: network time (the most accurate time)
+- **123 - network time:** the most accurate time
-- 443: HTTPS
+- **443 - HTTPS**
-- 512: WKS (well known services): a list of services that need to be remembered.
+- **512 - WKS (well known services):** a list of services that need to be remembered.
-- 666: Port for Doom game
+- **666 - Doom:** Port for Doom game
-- 8080: a port that is generally unused, so we normally use it to run our web services.
+- **8080:** a port that is generally unused, so we normally use it to run our web services.

 `/etc/hosts` is the file that contains the hosts information.
 It should contain the localhost IP.
 In the early years of the internet, it was used as an "address book" to keep the hosts addresses with the names assigned to them (i.e. 10.21.31.1 Claire).
 That way we can simply ping Claire and that will ping that IP address.

 All technological devices have a hosts file.
-The hosts file is checked before the DNS in case there's an address there instead.
+This file is checked before the DNS in case there's an address there instead.
 This way, if we substitute our localhost address with another domain, we can remove access to it:

 ```
  127.0.0.1 www.facebook.com